Contact us to be notified when plants are next available

 French Tarragon is reliably perennial in US climates; Pineapple Sage and Lemon Verbena are tender perennials that can winter comfortably outside in mild climates; in cold winter areas, they can be handily clipped back, and potted up indoors as aromatic houseplants.

+Plant orders ship directly from our grower, separately from your seed order.
 Sorry, we cannot ship live plants to Hawaii, Puerto Rico or Canada.

 Culinary Herbs Included In Our Trio

 French Tarragon (Artemisia dracunculus)

 One of the foundation seasoning herbs of French cuisine, true tarragon should be enjoyed fresh, as it does not dry well.
 We offer only true tarragon, not the tasteless seed grown Russian tarragon, a substitute all too frequently sold in its place.
 At maturity, the 18 inch, branching plants have narrow, shiny green leaves, whose rich and complex taste is an essential flavor that can't be duplicated.